 O7.2 Cardiac disease

 CVD is an important cause of mortality and hospital presentations in COPD, even affecting those with mild disease.
 In addition to the high individual prevalences of COPD and CVD, these conditions share conventional risk factors of advanced age, smoking, low socioeconomic status (SES) and sedentary lifestyle.
 Systemic inflammation, autonomic dysregulation, hypoxia, acidosis and haemodynamic derangements are likely to also contribute (Fuschillo 2012).
 Independent of smoking and other risk factors, impaired lung function per se is a major risk factor for CVD and arrhythmia (on par with hypercholesterolaemia), with the relationship being strongest for fatal events (Hole 1996), (Agarwal 2012) [evidence level III-2].
 Arterial stiffness has been proposed as one potential mechanism for this excess of CVD as it strongly predicts CVD events and mortality.
-In COPD, arterial stiffness increases during exacerbation and is associated with COPD severity (measured as airflow obstruction or degree of emphysema), inflammation, oxidative stress and sympathetic nervous system (SNS) tone.
+In COPD, arterial stiffness increases during exacerbation and is associated with COPD severity (measured as airflow limitation or degree of emphysema), inflammation, oxidative stress and sympathetic nervous system (SNS) tone.
 COPD also predicted lipid core (OR 2, 95% CI 1.25-3.69, p=0.0058), plaque component vulnerable to rupture (Lahousse 2013) [evidence level III-2], which increases risk of CVD events.